ohait/jmy6xx/README.md

 //SoftwareSerial SSerial(0x50); // the I2C address (note below)

 #include <jmy6xx.h>;
-JMY6xx jmy622(&SSerial); // pointer to a Stream object, can be SoftSerial or Serial1
+//JMY6xx jmy622(&SSerial); // pointer to a Stream object, can be SoftSerial or Serial1
+JMY6xx jmy622(0x50); // I2C address (default is 0xA0, which is 0x50 in Wire.h)

 void setup() {
   SSerial.begin(19200);